Nudibranch: Distribution and habitat

 Nudibranchs occur in seas worldwide, ranging from the Arctic, through temperate and tropical regions, to the Southern Ocean around Antarctica.
-However, they are mostly found around Southeast Asia.
 They are almost entirely restricted to salt water, although a few species are known to inhabit lower salinities in brackish water.

 Nudibranchs live at virtually all depths, from the intertidal zone to depths well over 700 m.
 The greatest diversity of nudibranchs is seen in warm, shallow reefs, although one nudibranch species was discovered at a depth near 2500 m.
 This nudibranch, described in 2024 as Bathydevius, is the only known nudibranch with a bathypelagic lifestyle and is one of the very few to be bioluminescent.

 Nudibranchs are benthic animals, found crawling over the substrate.
-The only exceptions to this are the neustonic Glaucus nudibranchs, which float upside down just under the ocean's surface, such as the glaucus atlanticus; the pelagic nudibranchs Cephalopyge trematoides, which swim in the water column; the two pelagic species of Phylliroe, and the evolutionarily distinct, bathypelagic Bathydevius.
+The only exceptions to this are the neustonic Glaucus nudibranchs, which float upside down just under the ocean's surface; the pelagic nudibranchs Cephalopyge trematoides, which swim in the water column; the two pelagic species of Phylliroe, and the evolutionarily distinct, bathypelagic Bathydevius.